Obada111/competitive-programming/README.md

 ### Typical Usage

-- Counting frequencies, checking if two strings are anagrams, counting pairs with some condition, etc.
+- Counting frequencies, checking if two strings are anagrams, counting pairs with conditions, etc.
 - Often used as a simple alternative to maps when the coordinate range is small.

 ### Common Mistakes

 - **Not resetting** the frequency array between test cases.
 - Using an array that is **too small** for the maximum value.
-- Forgetting that indexing from `0` vs `1` changes the count positions.
+- Confusing 0-based vs 1-based indexing.

 To avoid bugs, I explicitly write: